 These are just a few ways to get clean drinking water to your ducklings.
-At this early stage I would not recommend an open water source, such as dishes or pails.
-Drowning is a possibility at this early stage, they also do not have the oils that make them “waterproof” or feathers to help regulate their temperature.
+At this early stage, I would not recommend an open water source, such as dishes or pails.
+Drowning is a possibility at this stage, they also do not have the oils that make them “waterproof” or feathers to help regulate their temperature.

 When Can Baby Ducks Swim?

-When it is time to introduce you ducklings to water for their first swim, I recommend a small water source such as a flat feed dish with a way for them to get in and out when they want.
+When it is time to introduce your ducklings to water for their first swim, I recommend a small water source such as a flat feed dish with a way for them to get in and out when they want.